sophieh0143/pages/hacks/cs-portfolio-quest/ai/submodule_1.md

         document.getElementById('iteration-feedback').innerHTML = '<strong>' + message + '</strong><br>' + feedback.join('<br>');
     }

+    function loadExample(pageNum) {
+        const examples = {
+            1: `I'm working with Flask and React.
+I'm getting a 404 Not Found when posting to /api/login from my React frontend, but the same route works from Postman.
+I've tried verifying the Flask route exists and testing the fetch call in Postman; CORS is configured, and the network tab shows a 404 response.
+I need a checklist of likely causes and a minimal fix to get the React app to successfully POST and receive a JSON response.`,

+            2: `Follow-up Prompt: I tried inspecting the network tab and saw the request going to /api/login with method POST and Content-Type: application/json, but the server responds 404 immediately.
+I also confirmed the Flask route decorator is @app.route('/api/login', methods=['POST']).
+I suspect the React app might be hitting a different base path or missing a trailing slash.
+Please suggest targeted debugging steps and a minimal code patch for the React fetch and Flask route to ensure they match and handle JSON.` +
+               `\n\nWhy I changed it: I added details from the network tab and a hypothesis (path mismatch) so the AI can suggest actionable debugging and a small code change.`,

+                // Iteration practice examples (page 2)
+                iteration1: `Please make this prompt more specific: Show a parameterized SQL query in Python (using sqlite3 or psycopg2) that selects only active users (WHERE active = 1) and limits results (e.g., LIMIT 100).
+Provide the exact Python code using cursor.execute with placeholders, explain why parameterization prevents SQL injection, and include expected output example.`,

+                iteration2: `Refine further: Adapt the previous example into a Flask route that safely fetches users with pagination (page & per_page), uses connection pooling or scoped sessions, and returns JSON.
+Include error handling for empty results and a small test case that asserts the JSON structure.`,

+            3: `Phase 1: Understand - Inventory current auth stack (Flask backend, Spring remnants, React frontend).
+Prompt: "List all pieces involved in this login flow and point out where duplication or legacy Spring code is likely causing state loss."\n\nPhase 2: Plan - Create a migration plan to consolidate to Flask-only.
+Prompt: "Given this inventory [paste findings], provide a step-by-step migration plan prioritizing minimal user downtime and preserving session semantics."\n\nPhase 3: Implement - Roll out Flask session-based auth with refresh tokens.
+Prompt: "Provide a small Flask implementation for session-based auth with refresh tokens and example React fetch calls, highlighting where to set credentials and handle token refreshes."`
+        };

+        const textarea = document.getElementById('submit-prompt-' + pageNum);
+        if (!textarea) return;
+        textarea.value = examples[pageNum] || '';
+        // If loading examples for page 2, also populate the iteration practice boxes if (pageNum === 2) {
+            const it1 = document.getElementById('iteration-1');
+            const it2 = document.getElementById('iteration-2');
+            if (it1 && examples.iteration1) it1.value = examples.iteration1;
+            if (it2 && examples.iteration2) it2.value = examples.iteration2;
+        }
+        // Optionally show a tiny status message const statusDiv = document.getElementById('status-' + pageNum);
+        if (statusDiv) {
+            statusDiv.textContent = 'Loaded example.
+Edit as needed then Save.';
+            statusDiv.style.backgroundColor = '#fff3cd';
+            statusDiv.style.color = '#856404';
+            statusDiv.style.borderColor = '#ffc107';
+            statusDiv.style.display = 'block';
+            setTimeout(() => statusDiv.style.display = 'none', 3500);
+        }
+    }

     function saveSubmission(pageNum) {
         const textarea = document.getElementById('submit-prompt-' + pageNum);
         const statusDiv = document.getElementById('status-' + pageNum);